 - Explain how the team will address possible language, cultural, and social barriers.
 Has the team traveled to the community in which you propose to work?

-Work plan and outcomes (one page): Summarize a realistic and specific plan for moving forward, from today to initial sales.
+Work plan and outcomes (1 page): Summarize a realistic and specific plan for moving forward, from today to initial sales.

-- In a table format, list the 10 to 15 high-level steps, describing each briefly, and include a timeline that will get you from today to readiness for initial sales.
+- In a table format, list the 10 to 15 high-level steps, describing each briefly, and include a timeline for the next 6-12 months.

 - What does success look like and how will you measure it?